martendo/gpss.py/docs/usage.md

 - `infile`\
 Your GPSS program.
 Required.
 - `-o outfile`/`--output outfile`\
-File to write the simulation report to.
+File to write the simulation report to, instead of stdout.
 Optional.
 - `-S`/`--no-sim` (switch)\
 Don't run the simulation, but still pass it through the parser and check for syntax errors.